huaweicloud/terraform-provider-huaweicloud/website/docs/r/images_image_v2.html.markdown

 * `visibility` - (Optional) The visibility of the image.
 Must be one of "public", "private", "community", or "shared".
-The ability to set the visibility depends upon the configuration of the OpenStack cloud.
+The ability to set the visibility depends upon the configuration of the HuaweiCloud cloud.

 ## Attributes Reference